 But just like clicks, content engagement isn’t created equal either.
 What can be considered “good” content engagement will differ by LookBookHQ content experience, content asset, stage of the buyer’s journey and campaign.

 Principle #3: You should treat types of LookBookHQ visitors differently within your marketing/MAP

-So as a marketer, you need to identify bingers and faster moving prospects like Sally and treat them differently from Bob in our example above – you want to accelerate or fast-track Sally versus maintain a “steady as she goes” rhythm for Bob, continuing to nurture him until he’s ready to buy.
+So as a marketer, you need to identify bingers and faster moving prospects like Bob and treat them differently from Sally in our example above – you want to accelerate or fast-track Bob versus maintain a “steady as she goes” rhythm for Sally, continuing to nurture her until she’s ready to buy.

 That’s why we’ve introduced a new feature into the LookBookHQ platform – the ability to classify visitors to a LookBook based on how they engage with your content (e.g. do they binge?
 How well do they binge?).
 We call this “LookBook Sales Readiness Configuration.”

 You can classify a visitor to a LookBook content experience as 1 of 3 types:

 - Slow Moving Buyer (SMB) – AKA everyone who is not a FMB or AMB!

 There are two ways to define your FMBs and AMBs to each of your LookBooks:

 - Based on their LookBookHQ Engagement Score; or